LunaticLegacy/rv-sp-test-mod/README.md

 2. Compile the RISC-V Linux image file.
 3. Compile the RV-BRS test and conduct BRS-I standard testing (currently only includes the SCT portion).

-**This is a forking repo via: 月と猫 - LunaNeko.
-Please read [What had I done.md](What%20had%20I%20done.md) instead for detailed info of my work.**

 ## Introduction